btfs2/studious-spork/README.md

 1. Open to the directory of this repo, i.e. the one with the README in it, in a terminal
 2. In your terminal type `gradlew run`
 3. Watch the magic of gradle do it's thing
+4. Close the window open the config and put in your darksky key; In a user ready distro this will be included

 ## Building